eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/manage-your-microservices.md

 ## Routes

 The Sensors and REST API microservices are generic.
 They are not hardcoded to talk with each other, instead, the relationship dictating the flow of data was configured through the Controller.
-This is in the spirit of the microservice architecture, separating concerns into pieces so that we can combine and interchange them.
+This is in the spirit of the microservice architecture, separating concerns into pieces so that you can combine and interchange them.

 To connect microservices together, the Controller has the concept of routes.

 Routes can be listed from the `iofogctl get microservices` or `iofogctl describe microservice <name>` commands.
-We can see that a route has already been set up for us: the Sensors microservice has its destination (output) directed to the REST API microservice.
+You can see that a route has already been set up for us: the Sensors microservice has its destination (output) directed to the REST API microservice.

 ```console
 $ iofogctl describe microservice Sensors